Previous Next

 18-6-701.
 Contributing to the delinquency of a minor.

-(a) [Editors note: This version of subsection (1) is effective March 1, 2022.]
-Any person who induces, aids, or encourages a child to violate any state law that is a felony victims rights act crime as defined in section 24-4.1-302 (1) commits first degree contributing to the delinquency of a minor.
+(1) (a) Any person who induces, aids, or encourages a child to violate any state law that is a felony victims rights act crime as defined in section 24-4.1-302 (1) commits first degree contributing to the delinquency of a minor.

 (b) Any person who induces, aids, or encourages a child to violate any municipal or county ordinance, court order, or state or federal law that is not a felony victims rights act crime as defined in section 24-4.1-302 (1) commits second degree contributing to the delinquency of a minor.

-(a) [Editors note: This version of subsection (2) is effective March 1, 2022.]
-First degree contributing to the delinquency of a minor is a class 4 felony.
+(2) (a) First degree contributing to the delinquency of a minor is a class 4 felony.

 (b) Second degree contributing to the delinquency of a minor is a class 1 misdemeanor.